nycmeshnet/nycmesh.net/content/network-status.md

 ---
 2021-7-5

+11:21am Ave A is back online.
+Reset the breaker

 Avenue A hub has lost power, affecting people in the East Village.
 We are working on this

 2021-06-10